 Influenced by performance art and the feminist movement of the 1960s and 1970s, Cahn developed her work in the 1980s incorporating large, black and rich drawings of warships, televisions, fighter jets and other seemingly male-dominated vernacular.
 Back then she was often using and instrumentalising her body to create the drawing in a perfomative act.
 Theperformative aspect is just as valid as the corporeality with which her work develops.
 The body is not only the subject of contemplation, but also serves the artist as a medium.
 Here the artist reshapes seen images as mental images in a medium appropriate for the portrayal, which transports and accentuates her own view of matters.
 Miriam Cahn came to international prominence with three successive and unprecedented opportunities: an inclusion in Documenta 7 in 1982 (in which she removed her work out of protest), a solo show at Kunsthalle Basel, curated by director Jean-Christophe Ammann in 1983, and a solo presentation at the 41st Venice Biennale in 1984 representing her country of Switzerland.
 Decades later at age 50, she made a radical move in her practice when she decided to leave the monumental drawings in which she became known, for an equally intuitive painting practice.
 This move was adirect evolution and innovation of the result of 30 years of drawing and performing.
 Cahn began using color in 1994, turned on to the formal and psychological power of mass media imagery and its gradual saturation.
 She cites Michelangelo Antonioni’s 1964 film ‚Il deserto rosso’ (Red Desert) as a work that exposed her to the hyper-reality of color.
 With exquisite sensitivity, Cahn uses color to highlight choice parts of her figures - principally breasts, lips, or eyes - suggesting fragility and fecundity and endowing her figures with a sense of inner life.
 Over the last couple of decades Cahn’s extraordinary range and iconography have been supported by the emotive potential of painting focussing on the body, human conflict, home, war, nature and landscape, both real and imagined are frequent themes.

-She has recently exhibited at Kunsthal Charlottenborg in Copenhagen and together with Claudia Martínez Garay at Sifang Art Museum in Nanjing.
-That exhibition is titled “ME AS HAPPENING” and will be shown in a new iteration at the Power Plant in Toronto this upcoming June.
-Additionally, Palais de Tokyo (Paris) and Palazzo Castelmur (SUI) will be hosting solo exhibitions of hers in 2021.
+She has recently exhibited at Kunsthal Charlottenborg in Copenhagen.
+The exhibition titled “ME AS HAPPENING” will be shown in a new iteration at the Power Plant in Toronto this upcoming Fall.
+Additionally, Palais de Tokyo (Paris); ICA Milan and MAN (Nuoro -Italy) will be presenting solo exhibitions in 2022.

 Katarzyna Bojarska : After getting hold of your recently published book, Writing in Rage,1 I could not stop reading it for several reasons which I will address later on in our conversation.
 For now, I would just like to ask you about one detail regarding your female genealogy: grandmother-mother-daughter (yourself), a detail that caught my attention.
 In 1977, it says, you came to Warsaw for the Peace Congress.
 Could you talk a little more about that visit?
 Miriam Cahn : Oh yes.
 I was a part of …